 The HubBox pickup option will now be visible and available to all customers reaching your checkout page.

-object where advanced features like product eligibility and shipping rate filtering can be configured.
-These configurations modify the behaviour of the base script you added via Script Manager.
+The HubBox Tag script includes a config object where advanced features such as product eligibility filtering and shipping rate filtering can be configured.

-)You may need to prevent the HubBox pickup option from appearing if the customer's cart contains items unsuitable for pickup (e.g., oversized, hazardous, high-value).
-This is achieved using the callbacks.getShouldBailOut
+Use this feature to prevent the HubBox pickup option from appearing when the cart contains items unsuitable for pickup (e.g., oversized, hazardous, or high-value items).
+This is configured using the callbacks.getShouldBailOut function within the Tag script's config.

 callbacks: {